Rice is the staff of life for the Japanese and many Asian countries. Learn about its long historical significance and impact on the Japanese.

 It wasn’t until the Meiji era (1868-1912) that the industrialization of rice processing made white rice available and affordable to the masses.
 White rice was scarce again during the food shortages during and post-WWII.

 The circumstance was countered by the U.S. occupying forces’ push for a wheat-based diet.
 American aid (and also propaganda) in the form of wheat flooded Japan, where the rice-dependent population grudgingly incorporated more wheat into their diet to offset the rice scarcity.
 School lunches served bread instead of rice to mold the younger generation’s dietary preferences.
 The soldiers and returnees from Manchuria (northern China) brought wheat noodles and gyoza, popularized among the hungry population (more on Chuka Ryori, Japanese-Chinese cuisine).

 Fearing that the population would completely shift to a wheat-based diet, the Japanese government and various interest groups campaigned for the return to a rice diet in the 1970s.
 But rice consumption never returned to the prewar era.

 However, multiple attempts have been made by major rice growers such as the U.S., Thailand, and Australia to negotiate lower tariffs to make way for their rice exports.
-Thus, in 2017, Japan imported USD$358.3 million in rice, where 58% was from the U.S., 39% from Thailand, and 1.9% from Australia.
+Thus, in 2017, Japan imported USD$358.3 million in rice, where 58% was from the U.S., 39% was from Thailand, and 1.9% was from Australia.

 These days, you can purchase California-grown Calrose rice and other short-grain rice from Australia and China at Japanese supermarkets.
-The stigma against imported rice is gradually waning, although many Japanese consumers prefer domestic rice, even if the price is higher.
+The stigma against imported rice is gradually waning, although many Japanese people prefer domestic rice, even if the price is higher.

-Part 2 will uncover how rice plays an essential role in Japanese culture, through religion, mythology, and customs.
+Part 2 will uncover how rice plays an essential role in Japanese culture through religion, mythology, and customs.